loadopoly/Loadopoly-OCR/README.md

 ### Data Contributions

-Use the app to scan documents and click "Earn Shard" to contribute to the GeoGraph Corpus.
-All contributions are CC0 (public domain).
+Use the app to scan documents.
+All scans are automatically contributed to the GeoGraph Corpus under CC0 (public domain) to help build the dataset.

 ### Bug Reports